 4) The first cartoon with spoken words ever created was named “My Old Kentucky Home.”

 The animated cartoon named “My Old Kentucky Home” is the first ever attempt at including animated dialogue in cartoon history.
 Those first spoken words are: “Follow the ball, and join in, everybody!”
 The animation was released in June of 1926, two years before Steamboat Willie.
 The cartoon was created by Max and Dave Fleischer of Fleischer Studios in New York city.
 The animation also features the song, “My Old Kentucky Home.”
 Max and Dave Fleisher also created Betty Boop, Popeye the Sailor Man, and the 1940s Superman cartoons.

-3) Proper manners and in some cases, regulations, require you to stand and remove your hat during performances of “My Old Kentucky Home.”
+3) Proper manners and in some cases, regulations, require you to remove your hat during performances of “My Old Kentucky Home.”

 When My Old Kentucky Home became Kentucky’s state song, proper decorum was created to be observed during its performance.
-At state functions and guard functions, standing and hat removal is required.
-During performances at functions of city and local governments in Kentucky standing and hat removal is also required.
-Other groups such as the Kentucky Colonels, Rotary, Kiwanis, Kentucky’s colleges and universities all encourage standing and removing one’s hat.
+At state functions and guard functions, hat removal is required.
+During performances at functions of city and local governments in Kentucky hat removal is also required.
+Other groups such as the Kentucky Colonels, Rotary, Kiwanis, Kentucky’s colleges and universities all encourage removing one’s hat.
 Women are exempted from removing their hats (Good thing, since Derby hats can be quite complicated!) as is the custom for the National Anthem.

 2) Virtually every horse that has ever run in the Kentucky Derby has bloodlines that are connected to horses that were owned by My Old Kentucky Home’s original owners.